by Lois Tverberg

 “While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.
 So he reasoned in the synagogue with the Jews and the God-fearing Greeks, as well as in the marketplace day by day with those who happened to be there. …Paul stood up in the meeting of the Areopagus and said: “Men of Athens!
 I see that in every way you are very religious…” Acts 17:16-17, 22

-We can learn from an incident that involved two debating rabbinic groups of Jesus’ time, the disciples of Rabbi Hillel and Rabbi Shammai.
-(Some of their discussions come up in the gospels, and Jesus usually sided with Hillel.)
+Two debating rabbinic groups existed during Jesus’ time, the disciples of Rabbi Hillel and the disciples of Rabbi Shammai.
 Both had good insights, but ultimately the opinions of Hillel won out.
 Why?
 Because the Shammaites presented their views as absolute answers and ignored those of Hillel, while the Hillelites studied both sides, and then presented Shammai’s opinions before giving their own.
 Because they considered both sides, they had greater intellectual depth in their reasoning, and their opinions won the day.
 (2)

 (1) Mishnah, Pirke Avot 4:1, Ben Zoma.